cloudprisma/prisma-cloud_mask/README.md

 This repository contains the Python sources of the Prisma basic processing and some parts were adapted from the original code developed by:
  - [x] see the [ACOLITE: generic atmospheric correction module - for PRISMA](https://github.com/acolite/acolite)

-All credit goes to the original author.
+All credit goes to the corresponding author.

-In case you use the results of this code with your article, please don't forget to cite:

-- [x] XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX